How It’s Made

 Wild Fermentation

-We let wild yeasts—already on the apples—do the work of turning fresh juice into cider.
-Most cider makers go for commercial yeasts because they’re fast, predictable, and consistent.
+We let wild yeasts, already on the apples, do the work of turning fresh juice into cider.
+Most ciders you can find are made with commercial yeasts because they’re fast, predictable, and consistent.

-We believe the apples already have everything they need to make really good cider, our job is to guide this process, giving it a little nudge here and there.
-And we like a little mystery.
+Apples already have everything they need to make really good cider.
+Our job is to guide this process, giving it a little nudge here and there.

-By embracing the slower, less predictable path, we trade convenience for character.
-Long fermentations, no added sulfites, and a cider that truly reflects the apples, the season, and the wild yeasts that made it happen.
-The result?
-Deep, complex flavors that you won’t find anywhere else.
+By choosing the slower, less predictable path, we trade convenience for character.
+Long fermentations, no added sulfites, and a cider that truly reflects the apples, the season, and the land which it comes from.